dhsangweien/up-for-grabs.net/README.md

 ## How does the site work?

-If you want to learn more about the various parts of the Up-for-Grabs project, the [How it works](docs/how-it-works.md) document is a good overview.
+If you want to learn more about the various parts regarding the Up-for-Grabs project, [How it works](docs/how-it-works.md) document is a good overview.

 ## Contributors ✨